kgroveshok/z80-homebrew/WORD-LIST.md

+### STKEXEC ( u .. u c -- ) Taking c count of strings off of the stack the strings are evaluated as code | TO TEST

 ### 2SWAP ( w1 w2 w3 w4 -- w3 w4 w1 w2 ) Swap top pair of items | TODO